poharmonygit/Photoshop-Save-JPG-Script/Readme.md

+## 💡 About
-#### This script helps you save your document with any format to "JPEG" format more easily and quickly.
+This script helps you save your document with any format to "JPEG" format more easily and quickly.

-* This script written based on Adobe Photoshop "Save as" algorithm and not tested with other apps.
+#### This script written based on Adobe Photoshop "Save as" algorithm and not tested with other apps.

 ## 🔩 Details and Features
-Choose Option: sRGB or Embedded Color Profile /
+* Choose Option: sRGB or Embedded Color Profile
-Choose Option: How to Deal with Repeated Filename /
+* Choose Option: How to Deal with Repeated Filename
-Quality: Maximum (12) /
+* Quality: Maximum (12)
-Format Option: Standard Baseline /
+* Format Option: Standard Baseline
-Save Location: Same Folder of Original Document /
+* Save Location: Same Folder of Original Document

 ## ⚙️ How to use script in photoshop